Danieleg82/AzFireWallPremium-MH/README.md

 ```
 az network application-gateway root-cert create --cert-file <PathOfAzFWCert.CER> --gateway-name AppGW --name AzFWCert --resource-group azfirewallpremiumtest

-az network application-gateway http-settings update --gateway-name AppGW --name HTTPSsetting --resource-group azfirewallpremiumtest --root-certs AzFWCert --host-name MyprotectedApp.AzFWMH.net
+az network application-gateway http-settings update --gateway-name AppGW --name HTTPSsetting --resource-group azfirewallpremiumtest --root-certs AzFWCert
 ```

 ## Task 3

-In this moment, the Application Gateway is programmed to redirect incoming requests matching its listener to the external website "example.com".
+In this moment, the Application Gateway is programmed to redirect incoming requests matching its listener to the external website *"example.com"*.

 The traffic will natively NOT transit through our Azure Firewall, unless we force it with a specific ad-hoc route in the UDR associated with Application Gateway subnet.

 Let's set up such route.

-From a CMD terminal session (better if running from inside VM1, in order to be sure to get the same IP that will be resolved by Application Gateway) let's resolve the public IP address of the site "example.com":
+From a CMD terminal session (better if running from inside VM1, in order to be sure to get the same IP that will be resolved by Application Gateway) let's resolve the public IP address of the site *"example.com"*:

 ```
 nslookup example.com